 A squatter who has successfully completed an adverse possession claim can also claim color of title.

-While some states require squatters to pay property taxes to claim adverse possession, Kentucky isn’t one of them.
-Paying property taxes is not a requirement, and doing so will not shorten the required 15 years of continuous possession.
+Similarly, while some states require squatters to pay property taxes to claim adverse possession, Kentucky isn’t one of them.
+Paying property taxes is not a requirement, and doing so will not shorten the required 15 years of continuous possession like in the case of color of title.
 However, it can work to add legitimacy to an adverse possession claim.

 Some states have a specific law in place to help landowners get rid of squatters quickly.
 However, Kentucky does not.
 To get rid of squatters in Kentucky, a landowner will need to file a formal eviction with the court.